wilfred11/csl/README.md

 Conditional independence (CI) tests are crucial for causal discovery, as they help identify relationships between variables by determining if they are statistically independent given a set of other variables.
 These tests form the foundation of constraint-based causal discovery algorithms like the PC algorithm, which use CI relationships to infer causal structures.

+#### Null hypothesis
+The null hypothesis assumes that there is no association between the two variables of interest.
+A p-value can then be calculated and if it is below 0.05 the null hypothesis will be rejected suggesting that there is significant association between the variables.